 float cost | The amount of call credit deducted from your account to pay for the call (ex VAT). |

 string reason | The clearing code for the call.
-Reason 1 means a completed call, for other reasons codes, please contact support. |
+Reason 1 means a completed call.
+Please see below for a full list of reasons. |

 string reason_q805 | Additional clearing code for the call.
-Reason 1 means a completed call, for other reasons codes, please contact support. |
+Reason 1 means a completed call.
+Please see below for a full list of reasons. |

 string event_type | The type of webhook. |